Sanskrit Fonts

 We have some of the best Unicode Sanskrit font.
 These unicode is idea for typing in both Latin and Sanskrit Scripts.
 The vast majority of computer and Web browsers use unicode mapping, making these fonts ideal choice for displaying text on screen.

-1) First of all, you need to download one of the above Sanskrit font on your Android device
+1) First of all, you need to download one of the above Sanskrit font on your iPad or iPhone device

 Frequently Asked Questions